MarkDOlsen/Star-Traders-Character-Sheet/README.md

 - Character sheet for Doors to Infinity campaign setting which allows saving, importing, and printing

 ### In Progress
--
+- Full Doors to Infinity campaign/setting introduction document

 #### TO DO
-1. Add full **Doors to Infinity** campaign pitch to list
-2. Rename the repo to something like "Mark's Fate TTRPG Tools"
+1. Rename the repo to something like "Mark's Fate TTRPG Tools"
-3. Add "About your Game Master" section with my gaming history and GM style

 ---